casualwriter/casualwriter.github.io/powerchrome/development.md

 1. Connect to database
 2. Retrieve data from database
 3. Render data by JavaScript
-4. run in fullscreen mode by command: `powerchrome.exe /kiosk /app=sample-board.html`
+4. run in full-screen mode by command: `powerchrome.exe /kiosk /app=sample-board.html`

 ##### Sample Code